jungmonster/UWPStudy/README.md

 # UWPStudy
-I will save any UWP project for study.
+I will update any UWP projects for study.